Osmerion/Quitte/README.md

 a simple code-generation mechanism.
 The templates are simple Gradle Kotlin DSL scripts which are located under `src/templates` and discovered automatically.

-The generated code is published to the repository for easier to follow git history.
+The generated code is published to the repository to make it easier to follow changes using the git history.

 ## License